michaelmsonne/GitHubBackupTool/README.md

 Paramenters (**NOT FINAL**):

+- token-based
+    - token.bin: Use an encrypted .bin file (based on hardware ID´s) with your GitHub personal access token in.
+    (Remember to run --tokenfile <token.data> to create the file first beside the application .exe!)
-- YOUR_ACCESS_TOKEN: Replace this with your GitHub personal access token.
+    - <token.data>: Replace this with your GitHub personal access token.
 - "D:\Backup\GitHub\": Specify the local directory where you want to store the GitHub repository backups.
 - -allowner: Use this option to back up repositories owned by the token holder.
 - -all: Use this option to back up all repositories the token have access to.